viant/bqtail/README.md

 ![BqTail](images/serverless_cost.png)

-Note that actual data ingestion with load and copy BigQuery operation is free of charge.
+Note that actual data ingestion with load and copy BigQuery operations are free of charge.

 ## Deployment